PrincetonUniversity/installing_python_packages/README.md

 ![tigress](https://tigress-web.princeton.edu/~jdh4/hpc_princeton_filesystems.png)

 There is also special hardware on each node called an NVMe card.
-This allows for much faster reads and writes in comparison to `/scratch/gpfs/<NetID>`.
+These cards allow for much faster reads and writes in comparison to `/scratch/gpfs/<NetID>`.
 To take advantage of these storage devices, carry out your I/O on `/scratch`.
-Be sure to transfer your data to `/scratch/gpfs/<NetID>`.
+Be sure to transfer your data to `/scratch/gpfs/<NetID>` before the job ends.
 This can be done by adding a line like the following to the bottom of your Slurm script: `cp /scratch/*.outfiles /scratch/gpfs/<NetID>/<JobDir>`.
+A great use of the NVMe's would be training a deep convolutional neural network.
+One should see a performance boost by first copying the images to `/scratch` at the start of the job and then doing the training by drawing batches from those files.
+In this case the images should be deleted before the job ends.

 ## Running Jupyter Notebooks on the HPC Clusters

 Jupyter is available through two web portals.
 If you have an account on Adroit or Della then browse to [https://myadroit.princeton.edu](https://myadroit.princeton.edu) or [https://mydella.princeton.edu](https://mydella.princeton.edu).
 To begin a session, click on "Interactive Apps" and then "Jupyter".

-Please see [this post](https://oncomputingwell.princeton.edu/2018/05/jupyter-on-the-cluster/#more-159) on On Computing Well.
+You will need to choose the "Number of hours", "Number of cores" and "Memory allocated".
+Set "Number of cores" to 1 unless you are sure that your script has been explicitly parallelized.
+Click "Launch" and then when your session is ready click "Connect to Jupyter".
+Note that the more resources you request, the more you will have to wait for your session to become available.
+Then click on "New" in the upper right and choose "Python 3.7" from the drop-down menu.

 ![jupyter](https://tigress-web.princeton.edu/~jdh4/jupyter_notebook.png)

+If you need more control over the session or if you need to use a GPU then see [this post](https://oncomputingwell.princeton.edu/2018/05/jupyter-on-the-cluster/#more-159) on On Computing Well.

 ## Common Package Installation Examples